 That year … returning to school and feeling a bit lost … I wandered into a class on C.S.
 Lewis.
 I thought it might be an interesting way to earn a few credits.
 That was the year I walked into Dr. Jerry Root’s classroom – and this part of my story begins.

-• I learned about the F ring of Saturn – about it happens to be braided.
+I learned about the “F” ring of Saturn – and that it happens to be braided!
 I have never lost the wonder of that fact … and I have never stopped wanting to learn more about my God who scatters the stars in the universe, braids the rings around planets, and calls me by name.

 How do you capture with words the sum of a new perspective on life?
 You can only try.